ewjay/fapiwiki/FAPI_Meeting_Notes_2022-11-03_Pacific.rst

 * https://bitbucket.org/openid/fapi/issues/551/extra-security-considerations-for-clients
 * https://bitbucket.org/openid/fapi/issues/550/should-network-layer-protections-be-made
 * Couple of Grant management Issues is tracked by Dima and looking for feedback from AS.
-* Gail reviewed read out summary of report.
+* Gail reviewed current state of Security analysis report.
 * one last minor pending PR - https://bitbucket.org/openid/fapi/pull-requests/383 then impl draft 2.0 to go into 45 notice period to public.
 Week of voting.
 * Gail shared Certification status, benefits.
-*
+* Gail to share information on certification to AICC.
+Internally AICC will review with more folks and have formal discussion to align.

 * Atlantic Call update
 * * Only presentation.